Alice Borchardt: Literary career

 Borchardt was in her mid-50s when the first of her seven novels, Devoted (1995), was published by Dutton Penguin.
 She may be best known for the Legends of the Wolves trilogy about werewolves in medieval Rome (The Silver Wolf, Night of the Wolf, and The Wolf King).
-The orphaned Regeane and the nobleman Maeniel, both part wolf and part human, contend with bullying chieftains, embattled emperors and supernatural interventions.
+The orphaned Regeane and the nobleman Maeniel, both shapeshifters -Maeniel being a wolf who is sometimes a man, and Regeane being a woman who is sometimes a wolf-, contend with bullying chieftains, embattled emperors and supernatural interventions.
 The last book in the series was published in 2001.